ossec/ossec-docs/docs/manual/agent/agent-management.rst

        (Q)uit.
     Choose your action: A,E,L,R or Q:

-You can now choose one of the actions.
+Typing the appropriate letter and hitting enter will initiate that function.

 Adding an agent
 ^^^^^^^^^^^^^^^

-To add an agent type A in the start screen:
+To add an agent type ``a`` in the start screen:

 .. code-block:: console

     Choose your action: A,E,L,R or Q: a

-You are then asked to provide a name for the agent to be added.
+You are then prompted to provide a name for the new agent.
-This can for example be the hostname.
+This can be the hostname or another string to identify the system.
 In this example the agent name will be agent1.

 .. code-block:: console